-Rear Facing Through Age 2 Law - Infants and toddlers should remain in a rear facing child restraint system in the rear seat from birth through age two at a minimum.
+Rear Facing Through Age 2 Law - Requires infants and toddlers to remain in a rear facing child restraint system in the rear seat from birth through age two or longer.
 After the child reaches the maximum weight and height limit for the rear facing safety seat, the child may be placed forward facing in a harness-equipped child restraint system.
 The child restraint system should be certified by the manufacturer to meet U.S. DOT safety standards.